nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 Integration with IDEs
 =====================

-Clang-format automatically integrates with modern IDEs (e.g., VS Code) that read the ``.clang-format`` file and automatically formats the code on save or on typing.
+Clang-format can be integrated with modern IDEs (e.g., VS Code) that are able to read the ``.clang-format`` file and automatically format the code on save or on typing.

 Please refer to the documentation of your IDE for more information.
 Some examples of IDE integration are provided in